astronomer/airflow-guides/guides/airflow-database.md

 > **Note**: This guide provides an informative overview of the inner workings of the Airflow metadata database.
 We strongly advise against directly modifying the metadata database since this can cause dependency issues and corrupt your Airflow instance!

-The metadata database in Airflow is used to store crucial information about both the configuration of your Airflow environment as well as all metadata relevant for the scheduler regarding DAGs, tasks and individual runs.
+The metadata database is a core component of Airflow, and is used to store crucial information about both the configuration of your Airflow environment as well as all metadata relevant for the scheduler regarding DAGs, tasks and individual runs.

 In this guide we will explain what kind of data Airflow saves in its metadata database, give an overview over key tables and Airflow specific database best practises, as well as talk about disaster recovery in Airflow.